 However, coyotes assist in stabilizing and slowing the overall deer population in urban and suburban areas.

 Coyotes benefit the ecosystem by slowing the growth of the goose population.
-This helps to keeps parks, golf courses, and grassy areas protected against damage.
+This helps to keep parks, golf courses, and grassy areas protected against damage.

 How do Coyotes Hunt?

 Coyotes hunt alone but will also join up with others to hunt.
-During the hunt, they try to stay as quiet as possible while taking down their prey.
-They do this so that they do not alert other predators such as bears to their kill.
+They try to stay as quiet as possible during the hunt while taking down their prey.
+They do this not to alert other predators such as bears to their kill.